Do I also need to get a property report?

 I know someone had a LIM done last year – why can’t I just have a copy of that LIM?

-A LIM is a snapshot in time.
-Because of this, an old LIM may not be a complete picture of the property.
-An old LIM could be helpful, but you should not rely on it to purchase the biggest asset of your life.
+A LIM is a snapshot in time, so an old LIM may not be an up-to-date picture of the property.
+While an old LIM could be helpful, it should not be relied upon to purchase the biggest asset of your life.

 Can’t I just view a copy of the LIM for the property?

-No. A LIM does not exist until someone orders one on the property.
-It contains confidential information and any old ones are not available for public viewing.
+A LIM doesn’t exist until someone orders one on the property and any old ones are not available for public viewing.

 I don't understand some of the information - who can help me?